-ONDE - When you set HTTP inspection on all ports there is a performance impact.
+Note - When you set HTTP inspection on all ports there is a performance impact.

-- 6. Close the gateway window. - 7.
+- 6. Close the Security Gateway window. - 7.
 Install Policy.

 Defining New File Types

 You can define a Data Type based on a file type with the "File Attributes" Data Type.
 This Data Type offers several file type families.